Zulu music

 The Zulu people are a South African ethnic group.
 Many Zulu musicians have become a major part of South African music, creating a huge influence in the music industry.
 A number of Zulu-folk derived styles have become well known across South Africa and abroad.
-Zulu music has dominated many genres in South Africa, especially House music, Folk music, Acapella, Choral music and gospel.
-In fact, some of the most popular songs from South Africa are in Zulu.
+Zulu music has dominated many genres in South Africa, especially house music, folk music, acapella, choral music and gospel.
+In fact, some of the most popular songs from South Africa are in isiZulu.